jeremyz/ffi-efl/README.md

 ## FEATURES/PROBLEMS:

 * support ruby 2.0.0, 1.9.x NOT 1.8.x
-* support efl 1.7.x, NOT dev branch 1.8.x
+* support EFL 1.8.x
 * binding is almost complete but lacks high level ruby code and tests
+* eldbus is not present yet

 ## SYNOPSIS: